rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup-Instructions.md

 * Open https://github.com/git-for-windows/git/releases/latest
 * Click "Download" and install the application once the download completes.
+	* If Windows attempts to "Protect your PC" by preventing install, select the option to "Run anyway".
+	* During installation, select the option to "Use Git from the Windows Command Prompt", and "Use OpenSSH".

 ### Step 3: (Windows) Configure your PATH environment variable